-The following statement is another point of view on characteristic sets.
+The following statement is merely a somewhat different view of characteristic sets for differential ideals.

-\begin{statement} Let $A$ be a Ritt algebra, $B$ being differentially finitely generated over $A$.
-Then there exists an element $s$ in $B$ such that $B_s=C[y_{\alpha}]$, where $C$ is finitely generated algebra over $A$ and $y_\alpha$ is not more than countable set of algebraically independent over $C$ elements. \end{statement} \begin{proof}
+\begin{statement} Suppose that $A$ is a Ritt algebra and $B$ is a differentially finitely generated integral algebra over $A$.
+Then there exists an element $s$ in $B$ for which $B_s=C[y_{\alpha}]$, where $C$ is a finitely generated algebra over $A$ and $y_\alpha$ is an at most countable set of variables algebraically independent over $C$. \end{statement} \begin{proof}